start at the top

-Our services include personal care, house-keeping, respite care, medication reminders, companionship, meal preparation, help with shopping and local transportation, pet sitting, dog walking, gardening, light home maintenance, baby sitting and nannies.
+Our services include personal care, domestic assistance, respite care, medication reminders, companion care, meal preparation, help with shopping and local transportation, pet sitting, dog walking, gardening, light home maintenance, baby sitting and nannies.

-Client needs vary, from a half hour service to overnight or 24 hour or longer care, and as a Simply Helping franchisee every effort will be made to ensure a flexible service geared to meeting the needs of clients.
+Client needs will vary, from a half hour service to overnight or 24 hour or longer care, and every effort is made to ensure a flexible service geared to meeting the needs of clients.

 marketing & advertising

-In an industry where most of what we do is based on relationships and trust, much of our marketing is developing our networks by building relationships and maintaining these relationships with our referral sources such as case managers, coordinators and the like.
+In an industry where most of what we do is based on relationships and trust, much of the marketing is developing networks by building relationships and maintaining these relationships with clients, and referral sources such as case managers, coordinators and the like.

-Our support also includes a percentage of your investment fee being put back into initial marketing within the franchisee's area in the first few months of the commencement of your business, as well as being used for the initial training you will undergo.
+Reinvestment of a percentage of the investment fee being put back into initial marketing within the franchisee's area in the first few months of the commencement of the business.

-Our other web site www.simplyhelping.com.au, and the DPS Aged Care Guide is a source of client enquiries and a source of potential staff for our franchisees.
+Our Simply Helping web site www.simplyhelping.com.au, and other sites such as the DPS Aged Care Guide is a source of client enquiries and a source of potential staff for our franchisees.

 training & support

-Our mentoring programme provides guidance, regular meetings and professional development.
-As part of this programme, our Franchisee Support Advisors meet regularly 'one on one' (field visits) with franchisees to reinforce the system, discuss aspects of the business and any relevant issues.
-Regular visits by our support staff are an intrinsic part of our mentoring program, as well as regular franchisee meets.
+Mentoring provides guidance, regular meetings and professional development where appropriate.
+The Franchisee Support Advisors meet regularly 'one on one' (field visits) with franchisees to reinforce the system, discuss aspects of the business and any relevant issues.
+Regular visits by support staff are an intrinsic part of the mentoring process, as well as regular franchisee meets.

 Provision of call-free telephone consultation with experienced support staff and membership of the relevant employer organisation by Simply Helping, allows for easy and prompt access to advice surrounding staff, industrial relations and access to professional development and training.